WojciechKKK/counter_game/README.md

 * [Setup](#setup)

 #### General info
-This project is a game that allows you to practice adding number.
+This project is a game that allows you to practice addition / subtraction / multiplication / division number.
 Playing for time.
 You can choose the amount of time to one exercise and amount exercises to do.